More and more web applications are being developed these days. And with each line of code being written, the potential for bugs arises.

 Besides checking that your application runs in all the browsers (yes, even Internet Explorer!), you should also check it for different versions of the browsers, to see if any updates affect its functionality.

 Just like with different browsers, your web application might run into problems on some operating systems.
+All new technologies that are now used in developing an app or a website may not be compatible with every operating system including interface calls, APIs, and designs.
 Check that it runs smoothly on Windows, macOS, Linux, and Unixes.

 Step 5: Performance Testing